Naghun/NT-Tournament/README.md

 # NT Tournament - Realms Chosen

+## About

+Realms Chosen is a browser game developed by a solo developer.
+The game's logic and backend are built using Python with the Django Framework, while the frontend is designed using vanilla HTML, CSS, and JavaScript.

 ## Game Description
 Realms Chosen is an evolving card game featuring 80 unique cards divided into 4 races, each with 20 heroes.